royashcenazi/smart-on-fhir-demo/README.md

 - **Backend**: Node.js/Express implementation of the SMART on FHIR OAuth2 flow.
 - **Frontend**: React app

+## Full disclosure
+I have implemented the protocol based on my uderstanding, and used AI for some of the logic, while learning REACT (I come from Vue) so take anything in this repo with a grain or two of salt.
+There are several missing pieces for authentication to be in a high standard (Supporting secrets, PKCE, state should be in local storage)

 ## Project Structure

 - `backend/` — Node.js backend for SMART on FHIR token exchange and config